Video proceedings

 Resources

-Tips for Connecting to your Zoom Proceeding
+Tips for Connecting to your Zoom Proceeding and Basic Zoom Controls

-Tribunals Ontario Zoom Video Guides
+Tribunals Ontario Zoom video guides

 Tribunals Ontario has created new video guides to help you participate in your proceeding.
 Watch them below or on the Tribunals Ontario Youtube channel.

-How to Join a Virtual Proceeding
+How to join a virtual proceeding

 Watch this video to learn how to join a virtual proceeding.
 Clicking on the video below will redirect you to YouTube.
 You can also watch it on the Tribunals Ontario website.